 Serves: Approximately 6 people

-It reminds me so much of a Laura Calder recipe I used to make.
-I think that one was just peas and cream pureed into a delicious simple soup.
-Phoebe made this version for the whole family which was really thoughtful as I'm the only vegan at the table.
-She picked up vegan butter and vegan creme fraiche.
-When I'm back in Canada vegan butter is easy to find but I'm not sure I can find a similar product to the creme fraiche that's available here in Switzerland.
-The brand here is called Dr. Oetker and it's one of the most convincing mock dairy products I've ever tried.
-It didn't have that awful taste that I've experienced with soy yogurts.
-Yuck.
-Instead it was super thick, rich, creamy & slightly tangy.
-I'll be investigating.
+In Canada vegan butter is easy to find but I'm not sure a similar product to the creme fraiche that's available here in Switzerland is easy to find.
+The brand here is called Dr. Oetker and it's one of the adelicious dairy alternative product.
+It was super thick, rich, creamy & slightly tangy.
 The rest of the family garnished their soup with parmesan cheese.
 I went with fresh mint and olive oil.
 I think a dollop of vegan pesto would be lovely too.
 Crusty bread for dipping is a must.

 This vegan pea soup is: